Keshav055/Digital_detox/ai_backend/README.md

 ## Notes

-- To change the OpenAI model or add your logic, edit `main.py`.
+- To change the OpenAI model or handling logic, edit `main.py`.
 - CORS is enabled for all origins, so it is compatible with your React frontend.
+- The backend supports both asynchronous and synchronous OpenAI SDK versions.

+- **Security:** Never commit your OpenAI API key to public code or share it with clients/frontends.
+The key is used server-side only.